saimanojy/ATCTest/README.md

 **#Points to be Noted before Run:**

-• Place Chrome driver under drivers folder
+• Place Chrome driver under drivers folder (do create "drivers" folder and place it under project level)

 • Suggested to trigger run from runner class in src\test\java